TulsiLukhi1/Striver/README.md

 Therefore, we have developed our websites, "Strivers," in order to address this issue.
 To remain relevant and current, you can access all job-related information from all significant websites on this website.
 Additionally, we are updating you via mail every three days.

+In a summary, we are providing features like:
+In a nutshell, we are providing features such as:
+- For graduates, our website will be helpful for locating jobs that suit their interests.
+- The starting dates of various contests will be announced on our website for students, along with some intriguing internship opportunities offered by various MNCs.

+Since our website will email users within three days of any new updates, users are no longer have to frequently visit other websites to stay current.
+All one needs to do is register on our website.
 This project uses concept of Web-Scrapping using Python and Django.

 ## Features
 - Straightforward Website
 - Simple and user-friendly UI